run-ai/docs/docs/developer/metrics/metrics.md

 Run:ai uses [Prometheus](https://prometheus.io){target=_blank} for collecting and querying metrics.

 !!!
 Note
-    From cluster version 2.17 onwards, Run:ai will support metrics via the Run:ai API and direct metrics queries (metrics that are queried directly from Prometheus) will be deprecated.
+    From cluster version 2.17 and onwards, Run:ai will support metrics via the Run:ai API and direct metrics queries (metrics that are queried directly from Prometheus) will be deprecated.

 ## Published Run:ai Metrics